isabelroses/website/content/custom-lib-nixossystem.md

 modules will work, one of these is the [documentation module](https://github.com/NixOS/nixpkgs/blob/48f79c1d5168ce8e9b21a790be523c9a8f60046c/nixos/modules/misc/documentation.nix#L1) which will be a hard module to ignore, when so many people use it.

-So what we are going to introduce a new module which contains `config._module.args` which takes a set of attrs that will be passed to each module.
-I'm sure most of you reckoginse these when writing a module and adding `{ pkgs, config, ... }` to the top of a file.
-These should be used by arguments that don't need to resolve module stucute since thats the exact reason we have `specialArgs`.
+To fix this we are going to introduce a new module which contains `config._module.args` and takes a set of attrs that will be passed to each module.
+I'm sure most of you recognize these when writing a module and adding something like `{ pkgs, config, ... }` to the top of a file.
+The `config._module.args` option should be used when trying to pass arguments to all modules, but should not be evaluated with file structure in mind.

 ```nix
 {